 To ensure that no rogue inetinfo.exe is running on your PC, click here to run a Free Malware Scan.

-If inetinfo.exe is located in the folder C:\Windows\System32, the security rating is 67% dangerous.
-The file size is 27,648 bytes (28% of all occurrences), 10,752 bytes, 2,626,048 bytes or 791,552 bytes.
+If inetinfo.exe is located in the C:\Windows\System32 folder, the security rating is 71% dangerous.
+The file size is 10,752 bytes (50% of all occurrences) or 2,626,048 bytes.
 Inetinfo.exe is not a Windows system file.
 The program is not visible.
-The process listens for or sends data on open ports to a LAN or the Internet.
-There is no file information.
-Inetinfo.exe is an unknown file in the Windows folder.
 Inetinfo.exe is able to hide itself.

 External information from Paul Collins:

 There are different files with the same name:

 Important: Some malware camouflages itself as inetinfo.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder.
 Therefore, you should check the inetinfo.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.